apereo/cas/docs/cas-server-documentation/authentication/Passwordless-Authentication.md

 The following strategies define how issued tokens may be managed by CAS.

-{% include_cached casproperties.html properties="cas.authn.passwordless.accounts" %}
+{% include_cached casproperties.html properties="cas.authn.passwordless.tokens" includes=".core,.crypto" %}

 ### Memory